Herb-real/LP2-Customer-Churn/readme.md

-# Analysing what makes customers churn from Vodafone, a Telecommunication Company in Ghana
+# Customer_Churn_LP2
-Description to add later
+Analysing what makes customers churn from Vodafone, a Telecommunication Company in Ghana